baoxingsong/dCNS/README.md

 cat 5.sam| sort | uniq >5_uniq.sam
 samtools view -o 5_.bam -O BAM --reference /media/bs674/2t/genomeSequence/maize/Zea_mays.AGPv4.dna.toplevel.fa  5_uniq.sam; samtools sort -O BAM  -o 5.bam 5_.bam; samtools index 5.bam
 ```

+## OUTPUT
+The output file is in sam format, and it works with majority functions implemented in tools compatible with sam format.
+The 5th column is the sequence alignment score.
+There would be some information lost when converting the sam files into bam files.
+The 6th column is always start with regex `[0-9]+H` , which tells the coordinate where query sequence alignment starts from, the value is 1 based coordinate.

 ## Multiple sequence alignment
 If you are interested in multiple sequence alignment, Firstly, you should perform pair-wise sequence alignment for each species against reference species.
 Give each sam file a unique name.
 And use this command to generate multiple sequence alignment.
 `dCNS multCns -i Zea_mays.AGPv4.dna.toplevel.fa -o msa.fasta -s sorghum.sam setaria.sam miscanthus.sam sugarcane.sam 1013.sam 1025.sam`

-## OUTPUT
-The output file is in sam format, and it works with majority functions implemented in tools compatible with sam format.
-The 5th column is the sequence alignment score.
-There would be some information lost when converting the sam files into bam files.
-The 6th column is always start with regex `[0-9]+H` , which tells the coordinate where query sequence alignment starts from, the value is 1 based coordinate.
+# Funding
+This work is funded by NSF #1822330

 # Citation
 The dCNS manuscript is under preparation